 How to Remove Pet Urine Stains and Odor from Washable Clothes

-For washable clothing or linens, first flush the area with cold water.
-Hold the wrong side of the fabric under a running faucet and let the full force of the water force the urine out of the fibers.Then launder as usual following the instructions on the care label using the hottest water recommended for the fabric and with a heavy-duty detergent (Tide or Persil are the highest rated brands with enough enzymes to break apart stain molecules).
-Add one cup white distilled vinegar to the wash water.
+For washable fabrics, first flush the area with cold water.
+Hold the wrong side of the fabric under a running faucet and let the full force of the water force the urine out of the fibers.Then launder as usual following the instructions on the care label using the hottest water temperature recommended for the fabric and with a heavy-duty detergent (Tide or Persil are the highest rated brands with enough enzymes to break apart stain molecules).
+Add one cup white distilled vinegar to the wash water to help reduce odor.

 If the stain is old and the odor is strong, mix a solution of cool water and add two cups white distilled vinegar.
 Completely submerge the fabric and allow it to soak overnight.
 Wash as recommended above.
 Line drying the items outside will also help get rid of the odors.

 If you feel the fabric needs to be disinfected because hot water can not be used for washing, follow these disinfecting guidelines.

-How to Remove Pet Feces and Vomit Stains and Odor from Washable Clothes and Fabrics
+How to Remove Pet Feces and Vomit Stains from Washable Clothes

 Fresh pet feces and vomit stains should be treated as soon as possible.
 Begin by removing as much solid matter as possible with an old dull knife or spatula.
 Do not rub the stains with a cloth because that can drive the stains deeper into the fabric.
 If the stain is dried or old, scape or brush off any crusted matter.
 Once the solids are removed, hold the wrong side of the stained area under a cold water faucet and let the stream push the stain out of the fibers.